PaulHazelden/webdown/docs/jh-overview.md

 We probably need to give this a bit more thought, but as a start...

 All the Tags starting with the same letter will be in alphabetic sequence within a single fle.
-In those files, the tag will be followed by a list of Pages pointed to by that Tag, and ideitified by the Internal Reference (or possibly Page ID).
+In those files, the tag will be followed by a list of Pages pointed to by that Tag, and identified by the Internal Reference (or possibly Page ID).

 ## Money